benhylau/mesh-workshop/README.md

     |                    |      | - wired ethernet   +================+ - wired ethernet |
     +--------------------+      +--------------------+                +------------------+

-You will find that `bloor` and `college` cannot ping each other over the link-local addresses, but they can find a path to each other via `jane` on the cjdns and yggdrasil addresses, because they are mesh routers.
+You will find that `bloor` and `college` cannot ping each other over the link-local addresses, but they can find a path to each other via `jane` on the cjdns and yggdrasil addresses, because these are mesh routers that will relay traffic across multiple hops.
 For example:

 	root@college:~# ping -6 fcb0:3f14:ebc8:1f7b:a1ce:bd44:a410:5049
 	root@college:~# ping -6 fd00:338a:9ae7:1947:8a2b:7ea3:5c2d:f737